-The fashion industry is creating a buzz using AR and VR.
-“Virtual reality fashion design” and “virtual reality fashion show” are the phrases that sound more and more often in fashion circles.
-The interest to virtual reality must have been stimulated by Facebook’s acquisition of Oculus several years ago.
+The fashion industry is creating a buzz using VR.
+‘Virtual reality fashion design’ and ‘virtual reality fashion show’ are phrases that sound more and more often in fashion circles.
+The interest in virtual reality must have been stimulated by Facebook’s acquisition of Oculus several years ago.
 Facebook often defines the main buzz topics of the world, and those who recognize trends must catch up with what Facebook does.

 Balenciaga was one of the first brands that decided to stream a fashion show in the form of 360-degree video.
-The company commented on their decision saying that virtual reality fashion show is “an egalitarian proposition, allowing a worldwide audience the unique opportunity to view a Balenciaga show like never before… immediate and real-time for the new creative identity of the maison.“
+The company commented on their decision, saying that the virtual reality fashion show is “an egalitarian proposition, allowing a worldwide audience the unique opportunity to view the Balenciaga show like never before… immediate and real-time for the new creative identity of the maison.“

-Last year New York fashion elite gathered to watch a fashion show in an unexpected place – at Samsung’s Space 837 in Chelsea.
-They understood that apart from the new fashion collection, they will see the very future of fashion industry.
-While you might think that VR/AR are still in their infancy period, fashion gurus don’t doubt that we all will end in virtual reality.
-And fashion industry will be there first just because it is the mission of this industry: guess and shape the future.
+While you might think that VR is still in their infancy period, fashion gurus don’t doubt that we all will end up in virtual reality.
+And the fashion industry will be there first just because it is the mission of this industry to guess and shape the future.

-Superbright studio wanted to impress 200 fashion show visitors with the help of the AR app that’s why it added surreal elements to the fashion show.
-All the rest was usual: there was a catwalk, there were slim and beautiful models, and there were sophisticated clothes.
+The Superbright studio wanted to impress 200 fashion show visitors with the help of the AR app; that’s why it added surreal elements to the fashion show.
+All the rest was usual: there was a catwalk, slim and beautiful models, and sophisticated clothes.
 But apart from that, visitors downloaded an AR app that overlaid impressive flying pallets and additional information about models and clothes.

-VR and fashion are chained together since the success of first fashion show in virtual reality.
-But designers are not the only people who can benefit from implementing VR and AR in fashion, users will also have a completely new experience with the help of VR and AR.
+VR and fashion have chained together since the success of the first fashion show in virtual reality.
+But designers are not the only people who can benefit from implementing immersive technologies in fashion; users will also get a completely new experience with the help of immersive technologies.